Welcome Back to Florida, White Pelicans

 Cudjoe Key, Florida Keys – Blimp Road

-Key West – Sandbar between Balast Key and Boca Grande
+Key West – Sandbar between Balast Key and also Boca Grande (Check out: Enjoy a Fun-Filled Weekend In Authentic Key West)

 White Pelican Island, Gasparilla Sound